 In 1976, a new air traffic control tower was built on the south side of the passenger terminal.
 The old tower, located further north on the field was later taken down.

 In 2017 the airport started a total main reconstruction of the main runway, the largest project in the airport's 78 year history.
-The runway reconstruction project is a three year project that will completely rebuild the airport's main runway.
+The runway reconstruction project was a three year project that completely rebuilt the airport's main runway.